lbalbi/big_data_datasets/README.md

 One of the major difficulties of evaluating a graph-based model on the task of contradiction detection over knowledge graphs is the near inexistence of benchmark datasets with contradictions.
 Therefore, a first step to allow evaluation over this task is the construction of datasets for KGs with contradictions.

-As such, in "Section 2 - Datasets", I present several public datasets and propose the combination of those derived from the same data sources to generate logical contradictions.
+As such, in "Section 2 - Datasets", I present several public datasets, the majority of KGs, and propose the combination of those derived from the same data sources to generate logical contradictions.
 The end goal of this process would be to enrich public KGs with the contradictions generated.

 ## Section 1 - Problem Definition